What is food inflation and is it the same as rising food prices?

-At Finder, our aim is to help you make better money decisions, so we dug into the stats and facts regarding food prices in Canada.
-The result was more than 13 statistics that help shed light on the importance and impact food and food prices have on Canadians.
+At Finder, our aim is to help you make better money decisions, so we dug into the factors that impact food prices in Canada.
+To help illustrate the growing grocery prices, here are 13 food inflation statistics:

 5% — Average food inflation between 2020 and 2021, across Canada (3)